 The Title IX coordinator is responsible for the monitoring and oversight of the overall implementation of the university's Title IX compliance, including the coordination of training, education, communications, and the administration of grievance procedures for faculty and staff members, students, and other members of the university community.
 The Title IX office is supported by the Division of Inclusion and Equity and is located at 4000 Zumberge Hall.
 The Title IX coordinator and equity officer/director can be reached by calling (616) 331-9530 or emailing firstname.lastname@example.org.
 You may also visit the Title IX website at gvsu.edu/titleix/.

 Division of Student Affairs

 The ombuds strives to promote fairness and foster a positive campus environment by offering students a number of mechanisms for early conflict resolution and problem-solving.
-Students may contact the ombuds at any time during a conflict for assistance.
+Students may contact the Student Ombuds for assistance with resources if they have a conflict.
 The ombuds will listen, help them come up with next steps, and discuss other resources that might be helpful.
 Typical concerns brought to the student ombuds include disciplinary concerns, academic concerns, discrimination, harassment, cultural conflicts, financial concerns, administrative issues (procedural questions), roommate concerns, housing issues, supervisor/employee concerns, workplace issues, professionalism (or lack thereof), and interpersonal communications.

 Grand Valley Department of Public Safety